The Best Tower Fans Are as Cooling as They Are Cool-Looking

 Best Fan–and–Air Purifier Combo: Dyson Pure Cool

 From the makers of some of the most stylish and effective vacuums and fans on the market comes Dyson’s dual-function fan and air purifier.
-It contains a HEPA filter that removes 99.97 percent of allergens, making it an ideal choice for anyone looking to reduce exposure to allergens and bacteria (and, as Samantha Weiss-Hills, our commerce deputy editor here at Domino, notes, it comes with an extra filter so that you can go at least two years without buying a new one).
-“It’s also good-looking enough to put in your living room, and its shape allows you to tuck it into spots where others wouldn’t really fit,” Weiss-Hills says of the Wi-Fi–enabled model you can control by remote or voice.
+It contains a HEPA filter that removes 99.97% of allergens, making it an ideal choice for anyone looking to reduce exposure to allergens and bacteria.
+Plus Samantha Weiss-Hills, our managing shopping editor, adds it comes with an extra filter so you can go at least two years without buying a new one.
+“It’s also good-looking enough to put in your living room, and its shape allows you to tuck it into spots where others wouldn’t really fit,” she adds, speaking to the Wi-Fi-enabled model you can control by remote or voice.

 Best Retro: Mellco Tower Fan

-Cute as a button and available in three colors (a dark seafoam green, a light pink, and a crisp white), this blade-less Mellco tower fan is only 10 inches high, so what it lacks in size and power, it makes up for in portability (and, we should add, cheeriness).
-It can be charged via USB and used as a cordless fan with a micro-leather hand strap for easy transport, so it’s a great option for a nightstand or desktop where you might not need it every day but can still take advantage of its small size.
+Cute as a button and available in three colors (a dark seafoam green, a light pink, and a crisp white), this bladeless Mellco tower fan is only 10 inches high, but what it lacks in size and power it makes up for in portability (and, we should add, cheeriness).
+It can be charged via USB and used as a cordless fan, with a micro-leather hand strap for easy transport, making it a great option for a nightstand or desktop, where you might not need it every day but can still take advantage of its small size to amplify the impact of your AC window unit.
 It also has three fan modes: normal, natural, and sleep.

 Best Compact: Vornado Duo Tower Fan